Chaitalykundu/Core-Subject/Snowflake/02-Snowflake-Architecture/01-Traditional-Data-Warehouse-Architecture.md

 - Slow down in the speed of current CPUs because of added more CPUs leads to the increased competition for memory access in network bandwidth.

+- Can't scale beyond one point

+- As it scale's up (vertical scaling), it becomes more and more expensive.

+- System becomes very slow as we onboard more and more ETL workloads

 &nbsp;

 &nbsp;

 # Shared nothing architecture

-Shared nothing architecture is an architecture that is used in distributed computing in which each node is independent and different nodes are interconnected by a network.
+Shared nothing architecture is an architecture that is used in distributed computing in which each node is independent and different **nodes are interconnected by a network**.

 The main motive of this architecture is to remove the contention among nodes.